 A great place to go bushwalking or even taking in an Aboriginal culture or eco tour, there is dramatic scenery in places like Katoomba and Blackheath:

-The suberp scenery flows all along the South Coast, starting about an hours drive south east of Sydney on the Illawarra Coast and extending all the way to Victoria.
+Superb scenery flows along Illawarra Coast and the South Coast, starting about an hours drive south east of Sydney and extending all the way to Victoria.
 Dotting the coastline are charming fishing villages, stunning beaches and magnificent National Parks.
-The hinterlands has a thriving dairy industry, with lush pastures on rolling hills set against the backdrop of the rising escarpment of sandstone on one side and the sparkling ocean on the other:
+The hinterlands has a thriving dairy industry, with lush pastures on rolling hills set against the backdrop of the rising escarpment of sandstone on one side and the sparkling ocean on the other.

-Further down to the border of Victoria is the South Coast.
-Exploring by car is a good way to explore both Illawarra and the South Coast, although there is a train service from Sydney to Wollongong and Kiama - Bomaderry, as well as a number of bus services.
+Exploring by car is a good way to explore Illawarra and the South Coast, although there is a train service from Sydney to Wollongong and Kiama - Bomaderry and a number of bus services.

 The coast south of Sydney is well suited for a short stay or longer, with plenty of choices in accommodation in places like Wollongong, Port Kembla and Kiama.
 Explore the South Coast further: